 In addition to this, it has also been used as an alternative medicine relieving pain and has been used in weight loss products.
 Cayenne peppers are high in antioxidants and are rich in capsaicin which is the key compound when it comes to weight loss.

-Capsaicin acts in two ways to aid losing weight.
-In a 2009 study published by the Journal of Clinical Nutrition, researchers found that participants of the study consuming a combination of capsaicin and green tea experienced reduced appetite and as an effect reduced their food intake.
-Another 2009 research published by the European Journal of Nutrition suggested that capsaicin’s effectiveness in reducing appetite may be due to its ability to lower the level of a hormone called ghrelin which is responsible for alerting our body when we feel hungry.
+Capsaicin acts in two ways to aid in losing weight.
+In a 2009 study published by Clinical Nutrition, researchers found that participants of the study consuming a combination of capsaicin and green tea experienced reduced appetite and as an effect reduced their food intake4.
+Another 2009 research published by the European Journal of Nutrition suggested that capsaicin’s effectiveness in reducing appetite may be due to its ability to lower the level of a hormone called ghrelin which is responsible for alerting our body when we feel hungry5.

 Caffeine is a naturally occurring stimulant that can be found in coffee beans, tea leaves and cocoa seeds.
 Due to its beneficial properties, it is also an additive to a number of other products such as energy drinks, painkillers and fat burners.

 Caffeine is a well-researched stimulant and studies have shown that it increases endurance and resistance to fatigue.
-Therefore, giving you an energy boost when you train, so you can train for longer.
+Therefore, giving you an energy boost when you train, so you can train for longer7.

-To achieve fat loss it is important to use fat burners that contain sufficient amount of caffeine.
+To achieve fat loss it is important to use fat burners that contain a sufficient amount of caffeine.
 Look for products that contain around 200-300 mg of caffeine in a daily serving.
+High amounts of caffeine can cause unwanted side effects.

 #5 Green Coffee Beans